 Choose one item or subject from your observations as outlined in #1 and #2.
 Let the item tell you a story.
 What is its purpose?
 How is it unique?
 What makes it so wonderful, neat, or special?
 Does it have any fears, concerns, or worries?
 Does it have any advice or wisdom to share with you?
 How can it add value to your life?
 What would this world be like without it?

-These are just a few of the questions your item may be able to answer for you.
+These are just a few of the questions your creative brain may be able to answer for you.
 Keep an open mind and really let your chosen subject speak to you — you might just be surprised by what it has to say and what it’ll teach you!

-I hope you enjoyed these writing ideas, but more so I hope you use and enjoy them.
+I hope you enjoyed these writing ideas and fall writing prompts, but more so I hope you use and enjoy them.
 Happy fall to you and happy journaling, too.